 Picking the perfect containment system for your pet and your needs can be tricky.
 Accounting for your pet’s temperament, containment size, cost and more, you may find yourself asking: “What’s so deluxe about Deluxe?”
 Or “why go wired when wireless is so much easier to setup?”
 We've come up with this guide to simplfy your search.

 Our In-Ground fences have three different coverage options.
-The In-Ground and Stubborn Dog Fences cover up to 10 acres of land and the Deluxe fences all cover up to 25 acres.
+The In-Ground fence systems cover up to 25 acres of land.
 Each system includes 500 feet of Boundary Wire and 50 Training Flags.
 To expand your coverage, you will need an additional wire and flag kit.
 Installation typically takes a day or two as you have to decide how you will wire your yard, dig and bury the wire.
 However, with an In-Ground system you can purposefully design a layout so your pet can roam without getting near off-limit area like a pool or garden.
 Be sure to have any underground cables marked before you dig to bury your wire.
 In most areas this is a free service.

 However, you can mix and match systems In-Ground systems and Receiver Collars depending on the temperaments of your pets.
 Each wired fence comes with a Receiver Collar specially designed for the type of pet that would use it.
 The In-Ground system comes with a basic collar with one level of static correction.
 Deluxe series (In-Ground, Little Dog and Cat) collars all come with four levels of static correction and tone-only mode.
 Both the Little Dog and the Cat Receiver collars are designed to fit smaller pets.
 The Cat receiver also features a stretch section for your cat’s comfort.
 The Stubborn Dog Receiver collar features four levels of adjustable correction and a tone plus vibration mode.
 The tone plus vibration mode is perfect for getting your stubborn pet’s attention or training a deaf dog to use the system.